ricardodantas/tickit-sync/README.md

 </td>
 <td width="50%">

-### 🐳 Docker Ready
+### 🐳 Docker/Podman Ready
-One-command deployment with Docker.
+One-command deployment with Docker or Podman.
 Includes docker-compose for production use.

 ### 🔄 Conflict Resolution
 Last-write-wins with timestamp-based conflict detection.
 Your most recent changes always win.